gobolinux/Documentation/Howtos/Filesystem-virtualization-with-Runner.md

 Most likely, the program you want to run will already have a sane Dependencies file -- every binary package we distribute will have one, just like every compilation recipe do.

-# GoboLinux Runner and the Compile tool
+# The Compile tool

-Our Compile tool is fully integrated with Runner.
+Compile makes use of Runner to control the environment for building software packages.
 When you type `Compile Foo`, Compile fetches the recipe for Foo and passes both the Dependencies and BuildDependencies files of that recipe to Runner.
-By doing so, we ensure that the right versions of the libraries, headers, and executables needed by that package will be mapped onto /System/Index.
+This ensure that the right versions of the libraries, headers, and executables needed by that package will be mapped onto /System/Index.

 # Spawning an application with Runner